 As a general rule, SPAs exclude the application of Spanish law and are governed by their provisions.
 An acquisition agreement could not therefore be terminated by a legal cause other than the provisions agreed therein, except for wilful misconduct, the application of which cannot be excluded by the parties.
 Common provisions of termination of a SPA usually include the following.

 Risk allocation varies and would need to be analysed on a case-by-case basis.
 In general terms, risk allocation favours the seller.

 In competitive auction processes, especially where a PE seller is involved, SPAs are drafted in a seller-friendly manner, meaning that the scope of representations and warranties (R&W) insurance is narrowed, and the quantum is also limited.

 In the case of a PE seller, R&W insurance would basically refer to capacity, title to the shares being sold and the absence of liens or encumbrances over the shares.
+It is common that the management team is the one that gives the R&W in the SPA.
 In the case of a trade seller, a more complete set of R&W is usually agreed (including business-related R&W).

 The most common limitation on liability for a seller would include full disclosure of the data room.
 On some occasions, known issues as a consequence of the due diligence exercise also limit the liability of the seller.